 It will also include the details of other professionals working with your child, including the details of the SEN coordinator in setting or their counterpart.

 See further details about how we define personal data and non-personal data.

 Collecting personal data

-Information about each child or young person is collected through:
+Information is collected through: